What is a Licensed Practical Nurse?

-The Practical Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN) formerly the National League for Nursing Accrediting Commission (NLNAC) and is fully approved by the Pennsylvania Board of Nurse Examiners.
-The ACEN serves as a resource for information regarding required tuition, fees and length of program: Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 500, Atlanta, Georgia 30326.
+The Practical Nursing Program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN) and is provisionally approved by the Pennsylvania State Board of Nursing.
+The ACEN serves as a resource for information regarding required tuition, fees and length of program: Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
 The ACEN's telephone number is (404) 975-5000.

 The Venango Technology Center adheres to the refund policies required of schools participating in Federal Student Aid (Title IV) Programs.
 A description of the refund policies may be found in the student handbook of the Practical Nursing Program.

 The Venango Technology Center is an equal opportunity institution and will not discriminate on the basis of race, color, creed, religion, gender, marital status, sexual orientation, national origin, handicap/disability, age, veteran status, or limited English proficiency in its programs or activities.
 It complies with the requirements of Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973.
 For more information regarding civil rights or grievance procedures, contact the Director or Student Services Coordinator.